"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This is an opportunity to engage users who didn’t complete the donation and get them to take certain actions like joining your mailing list, visiting a blog post, following you on social media, taking a survey, getting feedback, etc.

-As always, remember to click the save button when you’re done with the settings.
+Remember to click the save button when you’re done with the settings.

 Step 6: Adding Your WPForms Donation Form to a Page